SuperLangdon/Lasergun/README.md

 Go to release or Actions CI page.
 Use at your discretion.

-A small warning for users already using previous versions Railgun firmware for ramips/mt7621 (Before Jan 3 2023):
+It is recommended to use [HackPascal's Breed](https://breed.hackpascal.net/breed-mt7621-pbr-m1.bin) for flashing.

-Please notice that the firmware of these devices (newifi D2/newifi 3 and Phicomm K2P) has just switched to [padavanonly/immortalwrt](https://github.com/padavanonly/immortalwrt) source. **You will need a clean flash in your bootloader** (opboot, pbboot, or anything else) **other than upgrading in LuCI WebUI.
+To use this project, **You will need a clean flash in your bootloader** (opboot, pbboot, or anything else) **other than upgrading in LuCI WebUI.
 And you will lose all your configurations.
 Do backups.**

 ***